Loki (TV series): Season 2 (2023)

-The six-episode season will be written by Eric Martin, with duo Justin Benson and Aaron Moorhead directing the majority of episodes.
-It will premiere in mid-2023.

 Production

 Development

 By September 2018, Marvel Studios was developing several limited series for its parent company Disney's streaming service, Disney+, to be centered on supporting characters from the Marvel Cinematic Universe (MCU) films who had not starred in their own films, such as Loki; the actors who portrayed the characters in the films were expected to reprise their roles for the limited series.
-The series were expected to be six to eight episodes each and have a "hefty [budget] rivaling those of a major studio production".
+These series were expected to be six to eight episodes each and have a "hefty [budget] rivaling those of a major studio production".
 The series would be produced by Marvel Studios, rather than Marvel Television which produced previous television series in the MCU.
 Marvel Studios President Kevin Feige was believed to be taking a "hands-on role" in each series' development, focusing on "continuity of story" with the films and "handling" the actors who would be reprising their roles from the films.
 Disney CEO Bob Iger confirmed in November that a series centered on Loki was in development and that Tom Hiddleston was expected to reprise his role from the film series.

 The series was expected to follow Loki as he "pops up throughout human history as an unlikely influencer on historical events".
 Marvel Studios chose to make a series about Loki because of his story potential, and because he had lived for thousands of years in the MCU and a series could fill in the blanks of his various unseen adventures.
 The series also provided Marvel Studios the opportunity to work with Hiddleston more, explore the character beyond his supporting role in the films, and show him build new relationships rather than just developing his relationship with Thor.
 This allowed Loki's previous film appearances to retain their integrity, so the series did not have to retread those storylines.